The Indoor Air

 Climate Zones in the IAQP

-Using methods like VRP can make maintaining ample outdoor air circulation costly depending on your climate zone.
+Using the VRP can make ventilation very costly depending on your climate zone.

 Air Cleaning in the IAQP